samlown/restfulness/README.md

 end
 ```

-The favourite method in Restfulness however is to use the `HTTPException` class and helper methods that will raise the error for you.
+Continuing from the recommended approach for success helpers, Restfulness provides a `HTTPException` class and "bang" helper methods that will raise the error for you.
 For example:

 ```ruby
 class ProjectResource < Restfulness::Resource